 Have you ever purchased a new (to you) car?
 Let me tell you, that was an Experience.
 I am officially the new owner of a white 2016 Subaru Outback and it’s quite amazing, but getting here took a long time.
+If I hadn’t chosen this car though, I definitely would’ve gone for a Conklin Ford instead as a friend of mine has one and absolutely loves it.

 Back up to high school, the summer before my Junior year I decided to take a summer class for chemistry.
 I knew I wasn’t going to enjoy it and I wanted to get it over with in the condensed format of a summer class.
 The day before I started school, my mother reminded my father that he needed to pick up a used car for me since he was driving to the airport and I needed to get to class. ”Welp,” he said, and that afternoon I was handed the keys to a Saturn I could barely drive.